Sheil-Patel/Networking-Application/README.md

 Once you have downloaded the file, place it somewhere for later use such as your desktop.

-Once you have relocated it, copy the path name and within the `sh def link(contactINFO):` function place the path name below.
+Once you have relocated it, copy the path name and within the `def link(contactINFO):` function place the path name below.

 ```sh
 driver = webdriver.Chrome('ENTER_PATH_NAME_HERE')